Blitzen Trapper

+At the end of 2019, longtime members Erik Menteer (guitar/keyboard), Michael Van Pelt (bass), and Marty Marquis (guitar/keyboards/vocals/melodica) retired from the band.
+Remaining founding members Earley and Koch returned to touring in 2022 with a new lineup.
+During their hiatus from live shows, the band signed to Yep Roc for the release of their tenth album, Holy Smokes Future Jokes, on September 25, 2020.

 History

 2000–2003: The Garmonbozia years

-The band that would come to be known as Blitzen Trapper began life under the name Garmonbozia in the year 2000.
+The band that would come to be known as Blitzen Trapper began life under the name Garmonbozia (in reference to the fictitious substance present in David Lynch's Twin Peaks) in the year 2000.
 The Portland, Oregon-based lineup consisted of songwriter/lead singer Eric Earley, Erik Menteer (guitar, keyboard), Brian Adrian Koch (drums, vocals), Michael Van Pelt (bass), Drew Laughery (keyboard), and Marty Marquis (keyboard, vocals).
 Many of the Garmonbozia recordings are experimental prog-rock and psychedelic songs, more concerned with creating interesting soundscapes than the tighter rock/soul/country/pop crispness of their later albums.
-Their first known recording as a band is untitled and incomplete; only two songs, "Something Blue," and "Oklahoma" remain.
+Their first known recording as a band is untitled and incomplete; only two songs, "Something Blue" and "Oklahoma," remain.
 "Oklahoma" is a largely instrumental suite that nonetheless contains pop elements, while "Something Blue" is a trippier prog-rock piece incorporating sound samples, sound effects, and noise.
-The two approaches to these very early songs hint toward later song structures throughout their pre-label albums, up to and including their breakthrough album, Wild Mountain Nation.
+The two approaches to these very early songs hint at later song structures throughout their pre-label albums, up to and including their breakthrough album, Wild Mountain Nation.

 In 2001, the band's output exploded, as they self-recorded four albums with homemade artwork, which they distributed at concerts.
 1940, the first of the four, included an early version of "Lover Leave Me Drowning," which would later appear on the Blitzen Trapper album Destroyer of the Void.
 This was followed soon by the eight-track Perms, Porn & the Gestalt; unusually, the shorter songs (such as the 2:10 "Fugue in Five Parts") tend more toward the experimental, while the longest song, the 7:13 "Lover In Tow," is structurally similar to the early "Oklahoma," containing guitar-based melodies and a pop sensibility.
 Tremolopsi! followed, again featuring prog elements and structures; the band incorporates three fantasias on the fairly straightforward pop-rock song "Tallahassee" subtitled "Theme Variatours," for example.
 The band's final 2001 album, Omnibus and the Baker's Man (A Pretext For Black Movie Magic), features the first known recording of "Reno," a song that would find its way onto Blitzen Trapper's first album.
 The band also performed live full sets on radio stations KBOO and KPSU in 2001.